collective/collective.dancing/docs/README.txt

 Upgrade
 =======

-After you upgrade Singing & Dancing from an older version to a newer one, you'll need to visit the *Upgrades* tab in the ``portal_setup`` tool in the ZMI, and run any available new upgrades for the ``collective.dancing:default`` profile.
+If you're upgrading your version of Singing & Dancing, it might be that you need to run an upgrade of the database.
+In the ``portal_setup`` tool in the ZMI, visit the *Upgrades* tab and run any available new upgrades for the ``collective.dancing:default`` profile.

 Contact us
 ==========